Skip to main content

 • Approval from others that enhances your global assessment of yourself

-So how does one choose goals that are meaningful?
+So, how does one choose meaningful goals?
 The first step is to find out the areas in your life that you need to work on.
-More often than not, we tend to focus on one or two aspects of our lives such as work or relationships at the expense of other meaningful pursuits.
+More often than not, we tend to focus on one or two aspects of our lives, such as work or relationships, at the expense of other meaningful pursuits.
 This is because you may be erroneously defining your self-worth by successes in that particular realm of your life or using it as an escape because other areas in your life are faltering.
 In this context, the nine life domains described below will provide you a handy guide to balance your goals over all aspects of your life (McDermott & Snyder, 1999).

 1. Academic: Includes formal training, additional courses, seminars, workshops, or other means of continuing education.